Akash1211222/Alliance_JavaScript_basic/Sec_A/01_basic/README.txt

 Q. print all even Number from 1 to 100

-Q.  Create a game where you Start with random Number.
-Ask the user to keep Guessing the game number until the user enter Correct Value?
+Q.  Ce user to keep Guessing the game number until the user enter Correct Value?reate a game where you Start with random Number.
+Ask th

 STRINGS IS A SEQUENCE OF CARACTER